AbdullahO/tspdb/installation.md

 ### Installing tspdb

-1- Download the package through cloning the reopsitory, make sure you know where the path to the package is
+1- Download the package by cloning the repository, make sure you know where the path to the package is
 ```
 git clone https://github.com/AbdullahO/tspdb.git
 ```